Prajwal5180/CAF-Secure-Methodology/01-secure-administration-and-management.md

    - Explored on Network topology
    - Secured Access via Bastion Host
    - Configured the Network Watcher monitoring environment and NSG Flow

- Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.